 Publication Date: November 8, 2010 | Audio Release Date: November 12, 2013

-Annie Graceland’s move to Los Angeles from Wisconsin with her up-and-coming actor husband seems perfectly timed.
+In Cupcakes, Lies, and Dead Guys: An Annie Graceland Mystery by Pamela DuMond, Annie’s move to Los Angeles from Wisconsin with her up-and-coming actor husband seems perfectly timed.
 Her life is falling into place as her business succeeds.
 If only she didn’t feel the emotions of others.
 Who needs to know about someone’s foot fetish or struggles with weight loss and insecurity?
 Annie’s perfect life shatters when she discovers that her husband has been cheating and when the paramour dies, Annie is the prime suspect.
 To add to the problem of her telepathy, Annie now has a super annoying ghost hanging out with her.
 Can Annie solve the murder and save her sanity?

-Author and ghost hunter, Alice Carpenter, has been living with 10 ghosts.
+In Dead Man Talking (A Dead Man Mystery) by T.M.
+Simmons, author and ghost hunter, Alice Carpenter, has been living with ten ghosts.
 Alice’s cousin, Katy, calls her to the family home to help with demanding and destructive resident ghost who is desperate to know who killed him.
 Soon after arriving Alice meets a new ghost and Katy becomes a suspect in that ghost’s murder.
 Can Alice hope her cousin and stop a killer?
 She’ll need help from another world to solve this one.

-Boston Metaphysical Society: Prelude is a seven-story prequel to the Boston Metaphysical Steampunk comic book.
-The anthology includes stories by Madeleine Holly Rosing and line art by Emily Hu.
+Boston Metaphysical Society: Prelude by Madeleine Holly-Rosing is a seven-story prequel to the Boston Metaphysical Steampunk comic book.
+The anthology includes stories by Madeleine Holly-Rosing and line art by Emily Hu.

 The late Vincent Price was the master of horror and comedy.
 His movies had an eerie and unsettling quality that made him a horror film icon.
 Read a review of his biography written by his daughter, Victoria Price.